cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-10-26-how-i-beat-the-ielts-academic-with-just-a-month-of-self-training.md

 1. Present an **argument**, and you need to explore the pros and cons, reasons for and against, while you support only one side.
 2. Present a **hidden argument**.
 These topics usually ask _"To what extent …?"_, _"In what way…?"_, _"How has something changed…?"_
-3. Present a **situation** and you need to explore reasons why it is what it is, assume what will happen in the future, and suggest solutions to problems if required.
+3. Present a **situation**, and you need to explore reasons why it is what it is, assume what will happen in the future, and suggest solutions to problems if required.

 I trained on my own structure to write each of these three kinds of essays.
 After a little practice, I discovered that I could write a good essay on almost all the given topics by applying the same patterns.